yeshipursley/image-analysis-DSS/README.md

 ### Image Segmentation Files Structure
 Our image segmentation work has been divided into 5 folders:
-- Binarization_comparison: this file was used to test different binarization methods.
+- binarization_comparison: this file was used to test different binarization methods.
 - custom_traineddata_file: contains our custom traineddata file
 - pytesseract_image_to_boxes_comparison: contains a file that was used to test how different binarization methods affect pytesseract's segmentation.
 - segmentation_to_classifier: contains files needed to run our image segmentation.